-The Maryland Cancer Survey (MCS) is part of an ongoing surveillance project to provide information on cancer screening rates, knowledge of cancer and cancer screening, and lifestyle factors related to cancer risk behaviors among Maryland residents age 40 years and older.
-In addition to overall cancer screening prevalence, the MCS reports the percentage of respondents up-to-date with certain screening tests based on screening intervals recommended by the American Cancer Society.
+The Maryland MCS is part of an ongoing surveillance project to provide information on cancer screening rates, knowledge of cancer and cancer screening, and lifestyle factors related to cancer risk behaviors among Maryland residents age 40 years and older.
+In addition to overall cancer screening prevalence, the MCS reports the percentage of respondents up-to-date with certain screening tests based on intervals recommended by the American Cancer Society.

 The Maryland Health Quality Portal contains information on health insurance plans, hospitals, long-term care facilities, physicians, and allied health professionals in Maryland.The information is intended for users to make more informed decisions about their health care.

-The Outcomes Measurement System (OMS) Datamart is designed to track adults, children, and adolescents receiving outpatient mental health treatment services in Maryland’s Public Mental Health System (PMHS).
-Data are available for the following life domains: living situation, employment/school, psychiatric symptoms, functioning, alcohol and substance use, legal system involvement, and general health, including smoking.
+The OMS Datamart is designed to track adults, children, and adolescents receiving outpatient mental health treatment services in Maryland’s Public Mental Health System.
+Data are available for the following the following domains: living situation, employment/school, psychiatric symptoms, functioning, alcohol and substance use, legal system involvement, and general health, including smoking.